Driving in the United States is one of the best experiences you can have in this gigantic country.

 - Numbered highways: US Routes or US Highways were the first interstates until they were replaced in the 1950s.
-You will see junctions and traffic lights on these roads, and you will recognize them by their characteristic signal, white number on black background.
+You will see junctions and traffic lights on these roads and recognize them by their characteristic signal, white number on black background.

-- Scenic byways: these are routes maintained by the state and cross National Parks, forests, or other areas of interest and usually have special signage.
+- Scenic byways are routes maintained by the state and cross National Parks, forests, or other areas of interest and usually have special signage.

 - Freeways: These are interstates, which are close to urban areas and have no tolls.

 Stop Sign and Junctions

 Besides the obvious, the stop signals indicate traffic priority, which indicates that you have to stop.

 If you reach a junction with 4 stops, the first one that arrives takes preference over the others.
 And what do they do?
 Because they all stop and then start on arrival order.

 If two vehicles arrive at once, the one on the right has priority.